Adjustable Height Rolling Desk Explained: Ergonomics, Uses, and Setup

 Fixed Desk Limitations

-Wrist bend and shoulders hunch forward when the desk is too high.
+Wrist bend and hunched shoulders when the desk is too high.
 Too low, and you can find yourself reaching forward and straining your lower back and neck.
 Fixed desks can also make it difficult to alternate between sitting and standing, so you remain in the same position for hours on end.

 This lack of movement over time can result in stiffness, fatigue, and poor posture habits — especially for those with long work hours.